open-fun/auth-service/README.md

 Note: First time it has to run a long time as docker images are downloaded.
 After that it takes about one-two minutes to do full build with tests and docker generation.
 To run service do `docker-compse up` form project folder.
 The service is accesible at localhost:8082 (check docker-compose.yml configs).

+## To use latest docker image
+`docker pull openfun/auth-service`
+service is served at port `80`

+To use it link a database.
+Check as example how is done in docker-compose.yml Other details see there: https://hub.docker.com/r/openfun/auth-service/

 ## License type
 Whatever license type you need just ask to be updated.